atlassian/gostatsd/README.md

 - `api-endpoint`: configures the endpoint to submit raw metrics to.
 This setting should be just a base URL, for example `https://statsd-aggregator.private`, with no path.
 Required, no default
 - `max-requests`: maximum number of requests in flight.
 Defaults to `1000` (which is probably too high)
+- `concurrent-merge`: maximum number of concurrent goroutines allowed to merge metrics before forwarding.
+Defaults to `1` for backward-compatibility
 - `max-request-elapsed-time`: duration for the maximum amount of time to try submitting data before giving up.
 This includes retries.
 Defaults to `30s` (which is probably too high).
 Setting this value to `-1` will disable retries.
 - `consolidator-slots`: number of slots in the metric consolidator.
 Memory usage is a function of this.
 Lower values